likit/gimme_protocols/README.md

 ##Pipeline

-_Note: These steps take days to finish and some of them need to be run on a big-mem computer.
+_Note: These steps take days to finish and some of them need to be run on a big-mem computer_.

 ###Quality trimming
 Run condetri: